cankocakulak/kendikocunubul/README.md

-This little Web App approach is constructed via Flask, Python, JavaScript
+This little Web App approach is constructed via Flask, Python, JavaScript, Css and Html

 The overall structure: